 Let us write a VBScript to print out "Hello World".

-Because one can use spaces, tabs and newlines freely within the program so you are free to format and indent your programs in a neat and consistent way that makes the code easy to read and understand.
+VBScript ignores spaces, tabs, and newlines that appear within VBScript programs.
+One can use spaces, tabs, and newlines freely within the program, so you are free to format and indent your programs in a neat and consistent way that makes the code easy to read and understand.

 Colons are used when two or more lines of VBScript ought to be written in a single line.
 Hence, in VBScript, Colons act as a line separator.

-The following list shows the reserved words in VBscripting.
+The following list shows the reserved words in VBScript.
 These reserved words SHOULD NOT be used as a constant or variable or any other identifier names.